 How to become a citizen of St Kitts and Nevis

-The application process is straightforward.
-You submit your application through an authorised agent, undergo due diligence checks, and receive approval typically within four to six months.
-The St Kitts passport provides visa-free or visa-on-arrival access to a strong roster of destinations, making it a popular choice for business travellers who need mobility quickly.
+The application procedure is simple.
+Again your application goes through an authorised agent and diligence is conducted, and you get your approval usually within 4 to 6 months.
+The St Kitts passport gives visas free or visa on arrival to a good list of countries, a popular choice for business travellers who require mobility in a hurry.

-There is no requirement to live in St Kitts.
-You do not need to visit before, during, or after the application process.
-This makes it one of the most accessible CBI programmes for busy professionals and entrepreneurs who need a second passport without disrupting their lives.
+You do not have to live in St Kitts.
+You don’t have to come in before, during or after the application process.
+This makes it one of the most accessible CBI programmes for busy professionals and entrepreneurs who need a second passport without any disruption to their lives.

 How to become a citizen of Grenada

-Grenada's CBI programme stands apart for one critical reason: Grenada holds an E-2 treaty with the United States.
-This means Grenadian citizens can apply for the US E-2 investor visa, which allows you to live and work in the United States by investing in a US-based business.
-No other Caribbean CBI nation offers this pathway.
+CBI program in Grenada is unique for one important reason: Grenada has an E-2 treaty with the United States.
+This offers an avenue for Grenadians to obtain the US E-2 investor visa to live and work in the United States through investing in a US business.
+This is impossible in any other CBI's Caribbean country.

 The minimum investment is USD 235,000 through the National Transformation Fund.
-Real estate options require a higher commitment but allow you to purchase approved property that may generate rental income.
+Real estate options involve a greater commitment and will involve buying approved property that may be able to yield rental income.

 How to become a dual citizen of Portugal